wso2/docs-is/en/docs/setup/configuring-a-sp-and-idp-using-configuration-files.md

 that multiple tenants in the Identity Server can have the same identity provider.

-This topic does need not be specifically about federated authentication.
-This scenario also addresses a federated authentication solution.
+Even though this topic is not specifically about federated authentication, this scenario also addresses a federated authentication solution.
 This scenario requires two WSO2 Identity Server instances, where one acts as the external identity provider, and the other acts as the service provider.
 From this point onwards, the Identity Server